Need support? Fill out an application today!

 - Do not wait to cut back on alcohol intake and quit smoking.

 - Do not wait to start eating healthy.
-Did you know kale greens is the number one cancer fighting foods?
+Did you know kale greens is in the top cancer fighting foods?
 When was the last time you had some?

 - Do try to stay away from artificial flavors, preservatives, and colors.